 Unsurprisingly, without any noise or visuals to distract me, I found it much easier to try to meditate, just listening to my breath.
 I waited for profound revelations about my relationship to come, but found my mind mostly just kept wandering back to guilt over not having called my mom and wondering what was for dinner — the usual.
 Still, by the time the hour was up I felt deeply relaxed, like I'd both gotten a massage, napped, and meditated for an hour.
 Stepping back out into the streets of Brooklyn was loud and uncivilized, but I felt a newfound sense of calm about it.

 On my way home, I actually ran into the guy I had just started hanging out with on the street.
-I gave him a hug, but told him I had to get home; I was eager to get back to Jesse.
+I gave him a hug, but told him I had to get home; I was eager to get back to Jacob.
 We spent the night cuddling on the couch, and when he jokingly called me his Wifey, I held him tighter.

-Jesse had an appointment to float in the afternoon — and a date with the woman he'd just started seeing that same night.
+Jacob had an appointment to float in the afternoon — and a date with the woman he'd just started seeing that same night.
 They'd only been out on a couple of relatively innocent dates, but I was already wildly jealous.
 Though we've been non-monogamous since the beginning, this was the first person he'd actually liked enough to go out with since we started dating.
 In the days leading up to their date, I found myself obsessing about all kinds of small details — including the fact that he'd be taking all his relaxed, romantic post-floating-energy over to someone else.
 In my jealous fugue, it seemed to somehow cheapen the sentiments he'd expressed to me after his first float.

 When I asked him over chat how his third floating session was, he gave a similar answer to the week before: it was nice, but no major revelations.
 He went out on his date that night, and though I tried to see the new guy to distract myself, it didn't work.
-Suddenly, kissing someone else just felt like adding more unnecessary noise and light, and I started to wonder if I'd just be happier having Jesse all alone to myself in the country.
-I excused myself from the date before Jesse was even home, and felt my pulse rise as I waited for him, staring at the clock.
+Suddenly, kissing someone else just felt like adding more unnecessary noise and light, and I started to wonder if I'd just be happier having Jacob all alone to myself in the country.
+I excused myself from the date before Jacob was even home, and felt my pulse rise as I waited for him, staring at the clock.